Ionic Bond in Chemistry

 Characteristics of Ionic Compounds

-- Ionic compounds are polar and generally soluble in polar solvents (water, ammonia, etc) but insoluble in non-polar solvents (carbon tetrachloride, benzene, etc).
+- Ionic compounds are polar and generally soluble in polar solvents (water, ammonia, etc).
+However, they are insoluble in non-polar solvents (carbon tetrachloride, benzene, etc).
+It loses its crystal lattice when dissolved in water or any other polar solvent.

 - Such compounds are easily ionizable in solution or in the fused state.